 Also added was that Japanese is a polysyllabic language that needs open syllables.
 This is unlike Chinese, where every word is a single syllable.

-So, they assigned each Kanji at least two pronunciations.
-One is their imitation of an equivalent Chinese word, and the other is a native Japanese word.
+So, they assigned each Kanji at least two pronunciations: one that imitates an equivalent Chinese word and the other that is a native Japanese word.

-Another aspect of the Chinese impact on the language was terminology.
-As an outcome, many Chinese words have found their way into regular Japanese discourse.
+Another aspect of China’s impact on the language was terminology.
+As a result, many Chinese words have found their way into regular Japanese discourse.

 These terms are known as Kango, and around 60 percent of current Japanese vocabulary is believed to have originated in China.